 Flow Output: depends on the air pump

 Some aquarists might tell you that UGFs are outdated, but that’s not entirely true.
-Penn-Plax under gravel filter is one of the best and popular products in the category.
+Penn-Plax under gravel filter is one of the best and most popular products in the category.
 It’s mainly designed for bio-filtration, with some means of mechanical and little to no chemical filtration.

 All units come with two carbon filter cartridges that help in removing odor and water discoloration.
 However, these add-ons aren’t of much use as they don’t last long in most cases.